After a rainy morning at Sandringham, the sun came out in time for the Royals to walk to church for Princess Charlotte’s christening.

-- At this point I don’t believe the Duchess had a separate dress on beneath the coat.
-I agree with Lili and others who have suggested the bit of fabric we have seen in some photos is a slip, that makes the most sense from what I can see in photos.
+- At this point, I don’t believe the Duchess had a separate dress on beneath the coat.
+I agree with Lili and others who have suggested the bit of fabric we have seen in some photos is a slip, that makes the most sense from what I can see in the photos.

 - Prince George looked darling and I liked the historical nod to William’s 1984 Lindo Wing ensemble.